Mental health assessments

 There are two different versions of the Depression Anxiety Stress Scale - a 21-question version, and a 42-question version.
 Each measures symptoms of depression, anxiety, and stress and their severity.
 For complex depression affected by symptoms of anxiety and stress, this measure is a great way for clinicians to keep track of symptoms and severity as a measure of how the client is doing and the progress being made.
 Both versions of the scale are readily available online and easy to use by any mental health professional.

-Mental Health Assessments for PTSD
+Mental health assessments for PTSD

 In the area of mental health, PTSD is an area that has rapidly evolved over the last 100 years from a place of complete ignorance and denial to a place more of acceptance and understanding.
 This evolution has allowed combat veterans and civilians who have experienced trauma to seek out treatment more readily which has encouraged the development of several assessments for the diagnosis and ongoing monitoring of trauma symptoms.

-PTSD Checklist for DSM-V (PCL-5)
+PTSD checklist for DSM-V (PCL-5)

 The PCL-5 is the most updated version of the PTSD checklist.
 It is a 20-question self-report questionnaire that can be used to screen for PTSD, monitor symptoms and progress before, during, and after treatment, and make a provisional diagnosis of PTSD.
 It utilizes a 5-point scale and is not time-consuming for the client to complete regularly.
 This is a freely accessible mental health assessment but should be limited to being interpreted by trained clinicians.
 More information is available on the VA website.